yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 Lastly, in all of the above, we've been talking about "the" self-attention layer, as if there's only one.
 In practice, an LLM will have many attention layers.

-In the [next section](./04-neural-net), I'll describe the LLM's neural network, which makes inferences about the attention output matrix we've been developing in this chapter.
-Those two form a {dfn}`transformer block`: attention → neural network.
+In the [next section](./04-feedforward-network), I'll describe the LLM's feedforward network, which makes inferences about the attention output matrix we've been developing in this chapter.
+Those two form a {dfn}`transformer block`: attention → feedforward network.
 Modern LLMs stack several of these blocks together, with each block's output feeding into the next's attention.

 I'll describe this in more detail in [Beyond the toy LLM](./07-beyond-toy.md).
-For now, just know that the description of "the" attention feeding into "the" neural network is a simplification.
+For now, just know that the description of "the" attention feeding into "the" feedforward network is a simplification.

 ## "The context is full"